Mindful Photography exhibition brings workshops to a celebratory close

 Matt Dear, Move-on manager

 “The atmosphere was calm and welcoming, no pressure.
 Just like Pierre!
-I’ve learnt to notice things I’d usually miss, whether looking up above me or even through a bin to see how it could frame the view beyond.
+I’ve learnt to notice things I’d usually miss, whether looking up above me or even through that space of a bin to see how it could frame the view beyond.
 It inspired me to think differently about colour, shape and space and I’ve realised I love taking pictures in black and white.
 And to top it all off, it was a beautiful way to get to know more people across the community.”

-Kairos staff participant
+Kairos participant

 Mindful Photo Lab logo